 - Difficulty To Start (Rating 4/10) – Finding factories to work with and creating your first product can take several months.
 In addition, you may have to import your goods from China to get the best pricing possible.
 Overall, expect the process to take at least 3 months before you start selling online.

-- Revenue Velocity (Rating 10/10) – Because your margins are so high and you own your own brand, selling private label is easily the fastest way to make money on Amazon.
+- Revenue Velocity (Rating 10/10) – This is easily the fastest way to make money on Amazon because your margins are so high and you own your own brand.

 - Startup Costs (Rating 3/10) – Because you are working with factories, your minimum order quantity will be higher.
 Expect to spend at least $2000-3000 to launch your first product.